SuperOfficeDocs/superoffice-docs/docs/en/email/service/learn/kb-aliases/manage-folders.md

 # Administrate email address folders

-Under **Knowledge Base** > **Email addresses** you can create a folder structure for email addresses, to give them a logical structure and make it easy for others to find information.
-You can create subfolders in all folders, and you can place email addresses in any of these folders as appropriate.
+You can create a folder structure for email addresses, to give them a logical structure and make it easy for others to find information.
+You can create sub-folders in all folders, and you can place email addresses in any of these folders as appropriate.

 ## Create folders